Last Updated: April 2018

-Recently however, Amazon KDP is in the beta stage of allowing self-publishers to set up and publish a Print-On-Demand paperback through KDP itself rather than a separate site like CreateSpace.
-As of this update, the beta does not offer "proof copies, author (wholesale) copies, and expanded distribution to bookstores and non-Amazon websites," but as of February 2018, Amazon KDP now offers proof copies and author copies to its self-publishers.
+Somewhat recently, however, Amazon KDP began allowing self-publishers to set up and publish a Print-On-Demand paperback through KDP itself rather than a separate site like CreateSpace.
+For a time, this service didn't offer "proof copies, author (wholesale) copies, and expanded distribution to bookstores and non-Amazon websites," but as of February 2018, Amazon KDP now offers proof copies and author copies to its self-publishers.

 Already have a CreateSpace book?
 Amazon has you covered.

 - "Considering Our International Audience" (Oct 2016) by Elizabeth Spann Craig